aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

 ## **Install Font - Add Custom Font Folder in C#**

 Aspose.HTML for .NET is a powerful library for working with HTML documents.
 It allows developers to access and manipulate the HTML DOM in C# and other .NET languages.
-It also provides the ability to set font folder for rendering HTML documents to particular formats.
+It also provides the ability to set font folders for rendering HTML documents to particular formats.

 By default, Aspose.HTML for .NET looks for fonts installed in the system.
 Using the [FontsSettings](https://reference.aspose.com/html/net/aspose.html/fontssettings/) class sets the folders where Aspose.HTML looks for fonts when rendering documents.